alshdavid-labs/xhr-promise/README.md

 --
 For older browsers you need a promise polyfill.
 [Try Bluebird](http://bluebirdjs.com/docs/getting-started.html)

-This is for JSON based RESTFul APIs only and will automatically parse your response and payload into JSON for transport.
+This is for JSON based RESTFul APIs only.
+It will automatically parse your response and payload into JSON for transport.

 Statuses between 200 and 299 are `resolved` (`.then()`) Statuses that are not between 200 and 299 are `rejected` (`.catch()`)